iGoLDeNZz/Movie/README.md

 The classes are separated as follows
 ### Models
    * MovieCell:

     A model used to populate the cells in table view in HomeVC and FavoriteVC
    * CastCell:

     A model used to populate the cells in a collection view for all the cast in a certain movie in MovieDetails
    * SimilarMovieCell:

     A model used to populate the cells in a collection view for all the similar movies to a certain movie in MovieDetails
 ### View

-   * UILabel:
+   * UILabel

       An extension of UILabel has one property that allow you to dynamically set the height of a label based on the amount of text it has

    * MotionViewEffect:

-An extension of UIVeiwController that implement a function that allows you to apply a motion effect when moving the phone around. -it was used in "MovieDetails" on the header poster-
+      An extension of `UIVeiwController` that implement a function that allows you to apply a motion effect when moving the phone around. *it was used in `MovieDetails` on the header poster*
 ### Controller
-   * HomeVC:
+   * HomeVC

       Here is the landing page and where you can (search a movie, look at the most popular/top rated movies, and add movies to your favorite)

-   * LoginVC:
+   * LoginVC

       Here is where the user will be directed to TMDb website, so they can login/register then Authorize the app to access their favorite movies list.

    * MovieDetails:
 Here the user can see more details about a certain movie with the cast of the movie, similar movies, and you can also share the movie link to IMDb
    * FavoriteVC:
 Here the user can see and edit their own favorite movies

-Approach
+## Approach
 The assessment document as well as the TMDb API documentation were user as a guide lines on implementing the solution.
 However, there was some points were left unexplained perhaps to leave room for creativity i.e. one of the stories that the document state's that " As a user, I can see the latest movies." and the API allows you to search movies on either one of these three options:
 a.
 Most popular movies
 b.
 Top rated movies